You may have already heard a lot of advocacy to outsource development work overseas.

 So What’s The Best Solution?

 Congrats!
-There is a middle way, where you can have the best of both the worlds.
-Outsource the core development with local agencies.
+There is a middle way, where you can have the best of both worlds.

 - You are in full control of any quality issues that you can rectify much quicker.